What Do You Think About the Car?

-What Do You Think About the Car? is the debut studio album by English singer-songwriter and musician Declan McKenna.
+What Do You Think About the Car? is the debut album by English singer-songwriter and musician Declan McKenna.
 It was released worldwide on 21 July 2017 through Columbia Records.
 Singles for the record – most notably "Brazil", were released as early as 2015.
 Lyrically, the album sees McKenna focus on a number of political and social issues such as corruption in the FIFA World Cup and transgender suicide.
 The album peaked at number 11 on the UK Album Charts and number 8 in Scotland.